Hearing Tests and Assessments

 Full Diagnostic Hearing Assessment

-We offer a full diagnostic hearing assessment for people of all ages, from babies and toddlers to adults.
+We offer a full diagnostic hearing assessment for people of all ages, from babies (aged from 6 months at selected clinics) and toddlers (from 3 years at all clinics) to adults.
 A full diagnostic assessment includes the following five tests and takes approximately one hour:

 Get to the root of your hearing issues right away.
 Book your full diagnostic hearing assessment today.